salmankhann/jumptocolumn/README.md

 # jumptocolumn README

-A simple extension to jump to a column on the currently selected line.
+A simple vscode extension to jump to a column on the currently selected line.

 ## Features
 Navigate to a file and press alt+cmd+g (mac) or alt+ctrl+g (win/linux) in order to show a dialog to enter the column number